thinktecture/angular-days-spring-2023-kickstart/README.md

 3. Log the instance to the console
 4. Inspect it
 5. Is the instance provided by the root injector, a module or a component?

-#### Injection Tokens

-In your AppModule…
-1. Define an `APP_NAME` injection token (string)
-2. Provide it in the module providers and assign it a certain value
-3. Consume it from the `AppModule`’s constructor
-4. Print the name to the console

 #### Create a new service